Lawsuit alleges famous child-trafficking opponent sexually abused women who posed as his wife

 Ballard’s prominence as an opponent of child sex trafficking got him invited to the White House under President Donald Trump.
 Previously a special adviser to Trump’s daughter, Ivanka Trump, Ballard was appointed to a White House anti-human-trafficking board in 2019.

-The complaints against Ballard center on a “couple’s ruse” he allegedly engaged in with Operation Underground Railroad women who he persuaded to pose as his wife to fool child sex traffickers into thinking he was a legitimate client, according to the lawsuit filed in Utah state court.
+The complaints against Ballard center on a “couple’s ruse” he allegedly engaged in with Operation Underground Railroad women who posed as his wife to fool child sex traffickers into thinking he was a legitimate client, according to the lawsuit filed in Utah state court.

 Phone and email messages left with Operation Underground Railroad and Ballard’s representatives were not immediately returned Monday.